Geniece-Tims/Geniece-Tims/README.md

 In my quest to constantly grow and evolve in the tech landscape, books have always been a source of knowledge and inspiration.
 If you're on a similar journey, here are a couple of recent additions to my bookshelf that I'd highly recommend:

 • **Head First JavaScript Programming** - A brain-friendly guide that offers a comprehensive dive into the world of JavaScript, presenting the language in an engaging and interactive manner.<br>
 • **Head First Java** - An essential read for any budding Java developer.
-It breaks down complex concepts with clear graphics and exercises, making the learning process both fun and effective.<br>
+It breaks down complex concepts with clear graphics and exercises, making the learning process both fun and effective.

 👉🏽 *Feel free to share any book suggestions with me as well.
 Always looking to expand my library!*

 ## 🤝Let's Connect!